 The Silent Splendor room features rare crystalline speleothems that grow in every direction.
 It’s currently closed to protect the unique natural phenomenon.
 Cave of the Winds is just 15 minutes west of Colorado Springs and just one of the area’s many stellar natural features.

 The city of Colorado Springs offers loads of outdoor recreational opportunities within its limits and far more nearby.
 The El Paso County Seat oversees over 9,000 acres of parks, 500 acres of trails, and 5,000 open space acres, and that’s just in the city.
 In the mountains just west of downtown there are endless opportunities for hiking, fishing, camping, mountain and rock climbing, skiing, and even fossil viewing.

 People from around America are flocking to Colorado Springs and other Front Range cities because of their direct access to nature and outdoor recreation.
 The Springs lacks the “cool” factor that Denver and Boulder enjoy, but with the same outdoor recreation and a lower cost of living, this is something that could change over the coming years.

 There’s a lot more in Colorado Springs that isn’t on this list, like the city’s rich historical legacy, iconic structures including the United States Air Force Academy Cadet Chapel, and important cultural institutions such as the National Museum of World War II Aviation.
-But what’s listed here gives you a broad idea of the more notable and defining features that are in Colorado Springs.
+But what’s listed here gives you a broad idea of the more defining features that are in Colorado Springs.